bcfgothenburg/SSF/README.md

 ### Machine learning biomarker identification in Radiotherapy
    * In collaboration with Björn Andersson, Peidi Liu, Erik Lorentzen and Britta Langen (UGoT)

-### InVi: Integration and visualizationof NGS data
+### InVi: Integration and visualizationof genomic data
    * In collaboration with Luciano Fernández and Christina Jern (UGoT)

 ### Benchmarking five pseudotime analysis tools for scRNAseq data